What's A Foil Bridge? - How To Prevent Foil Drag

 Creating a drum tight foil may not be the easiest task for everyone.
 Luckily, we have a popular selection of bowls that feature a foil bridge that works effortlessly for beginners to everyday smokers.

 This thick clay piece lays horizontal over the center spire and never allows the foil to cut off any air flow.
 The Predator hookah bowl will serve as your standard deep phunnel bowl with a useful spire bridge.
-Our follow up option is a shisha saver known as the Symphony bowl and it's perfect for anyone looking to try dark leaf blends.

 How Do You Like Your Foil?